Advisor Resources

 Focus on traditional value sectors and favor quality stocks.

-Consider commodities—but be cautious, as geopolitics and the pandemic’s ongoing effects could heavily influence performance.
+Consider commodities—but be cautious, as geopolitics and the pandemic’s still-lingering effects could heavily influence performance.

 Limit exposure to real estate.